Dolores and her family enjoy primitive camping on an island in the Adirondacks in upstate New York.

-Camp cooking may pale before your usual home-cooked gourmet feasts or favorite frozen food entrees but don’t worry—fresh air really whets an appetite.
+Camp cooking may pale before your usual home-cooked gourmet feasts but don’t worry—fresh air really whets an appetite.
 Everything tastes great!

 The first thing is to build your kitchen with a large tarp, rope, branches or poles in case of rain.
 This sheltered area should be out of the wind and well away from the tents.
 If you have a campfire, the actual kitchen area should be set away from this for safety.

-- Water – 2.5 to 5-gallon containers.
-You need 2–4 quarts of water per day per person.
-And that’s only to drink.
-Don’t forget water will be needed for cooking and clean up.
+- Water: 2.5–5-gallon containers.
+You need 2–4 quarts of water per day per person—and that’s only to drink—don’t forget water will be needed for cooking and clean up

 - Stove and fuel (and waterproof matches)